AnalyzeWithRiya/Netflix-Content-Trends-Analysis/README.md

 ## Business Problems Solved (SQL)

-22 real-world problems answered using SQL — including:
+- 22 real-world problems answered using SQL — including:

-🎯 What's the content mix? → ~70% Movies
+- 🎯 What's the content mix? → ~70% Movies

-🎯 What rating dominates? → TV-MA rules
+- 🎯 What rating dominates? → TV-MA rules

-🎯 What’s the longest movie? → Black Mirror (312 mins)
+- 🎯 What’s the longest movie? → Black Mirror (312 mins)

-🎯 Which countries work with the most directors? → US, India, UK
+- 🎯 Which countries work with the most directors? → US, India, UK

-🎯 Which directors span multiple genres? → Dhawan, Scorsese, etc.
+- 🎯 Which directors span multiple genres? → Dhawan, Scorsese, etc.

-See the full list in -
+See the detailed problem and solutins in -

 ---

 📌 Key Insights Delivered

-Movies outnumber Shows: Netflix focuses more on single-session entertainment.
+-Movies outnumber Shows: Netflix focuses more on single-session entertainment.
-TV-MA dominates: Mature content rules.
+- TV-MA dominates: Mature content rules.
-2010s content > older decades: Streaming thrives on recent material.
+- 2010s content > older decades: Streaming thrives on recent material.
-Comedy + Drama are winning genres.
+- Comedy + Drama are winning genres.
-Licensed content has metadata gaps (directors, etc.).
+- Licensed content has metadata gaps (directors, etc.).
-Shorter show runs (1–2 seasons) dominate – quick-viewing behavior.
+- Shorter show runs (1–2 seasons) dominate – quick-viewing behavior.

 ---

 🌟 Impact
-This project doesn't just analyze data — it uncovers meaningful insights that can directly drive decisions at Netflix across multiple departments.
+- This project doesn't just analyze data — it uncovers meaningful insights that can directly drive decisions at Netflix across multiple departments.

-By combining robust data cleaning in Python with real-world SQL business logic, the project simulates how real data teams operate inside global tech companies.
+- By combining robust data cleaning in Python with real-world SQL business logic, the project simulates how real data teams operate inside global tech companies.
 Each insight is tied to a metric that helps refine strategy, uncover inefficiencies, or prioritize investments.

 ---

 🌍 Real-World Impact (If This Were Live)
-🎯 Content Strategy
+- 🎯 Content Strategy:
-Identify the most in-demand genres by country or rating.
+- - Identify the most in-demand genres by country or rating.

-Balance the content mix between bingeable short shows and high-engagement long-format films.
+- - Balance the content mix between bingeable short shows and high-engagement long-format films.

-🛠️ Product & Engineering
+🛠️ Product & Engineering:
-Refine recommendation systems using cleaned duration, genre, and rating data.
+- Refine recommendation systems using cleaned duration, genre, and rating data.

 Support UI/UX decisions with insights on popular formats, genres, and runtimes.